brhamilton/CmdletJack/README.md

 # CmdletJack
-CmdletJack creates spreadsheets (.CSV files) of cmdlet documentation data as reports.
+CmdletJack creates spreadsheets (.CSV files) of Windows PowerShell cmdlet documentation data as reports.
 Usage is the path to the directory of the cmdlet projects or to a specific file.
 Reports are automatically generated.
 Syntax for all projects: